About

 There is a difference between visiting a country and building a life there.

 One requires a guidebook.
-The other requires a decade of thinking, a residency pathway, a tax structure, a business plan, a school for the kids, a bank account that doesn’t freeze at a border, and a dozen small decisions most travel writing never mentions.
+The other requires a decade of thinking, a residency pathway, a tax structure, a business plan, a bank account that doesn’t freeze at a border, and a dozen small decisions most travel writing never mentions.

 Building Elsewhere is for people making the second kind of journey.